rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 #### Looking inside the model fit

 The `optimizing` stan function returns point estimates of the parameters by maximizing the joint posterior (log) likelihood.
 While these are great at getting approximate values, there is very little sense about how close these estimates are to the correct values.
-To do that we will need to perform a more model fitting using the [sampling](https://mc-stan.org/rstan/reference/stanmodel-method-sampling.html) function.
+To do that we will need to perform a more intensive model fitting using the [sampling](https://mc-stan.org/rstan/reference/stanmodel-method-sampling.html) function.
 The `sampling` function allows us to see distributions of possible parameter values, which will hopefully give us a sense of how well our model is able to estimate the correct parameters.

 ``` R
 library("rstan") # observe startup messages